Tschirnhaus-Weierstrass curves: Introduction

 Another definition of an elliptic curve is that of a genus 1 curve.
-Then, the Riemann-Roch theorem \cite{hartshorne77} determines the dimensions of the Riemann-Roch spaces, from which a certain equation of degree 3 is obtained which can be simplified again.
-It is interesting that the generators of these spaces are then fixed up to products by constants.
+Then, the Riemann-Roch theorem \cite{hartshorne77} determines the dimensions of the Riemann-Roch spaces, from which a certain equation of degree 3 is obtained.
+This equation can be simplified to obtain, again, the form above (we elaborate on this in Section \ref{SECTION: motivation and example}).
+It is of interest that imposing the previous form (that is, all the other coefficients of degree up to 3 are zero), the generators of the Riemann-Roch spaces are constrained in such a way that they are uniquely determined up to products by constants.

 Our goal in this paper is to generalize the concept of Weierstrass nomal form for curves of higher genus, in such as a way as to also fix the generators of the Riemann-Roch spaces up to product by constants.
-The interest of such property lies in the fact that it allows to improve an algorithm by F. Hess \cite{hess04} for computing the set of birational isomorphisms between two given algebraic curves.
+The interest of such property lies in the fact that it allows us to improve an algorithm by F. Hess \cite{hess04} for computing the set of birational isomorphisms between two given algebraic curves.
 (If the two curves are equal, then the result is the automorphism group; if not, then the algorithm decides whether the two curves are birationally equivalent.)

 Here is a summary of the main idea of Hess's algorithm.
 First, pick a Weierstrass point $P$ on the first curve (see Definition \ref{DEF: W place}).
 An isomorphism has to take $P$ to a Weierstrass point on the second curve with the same gap sequence.
 There are only finitely many such points, and we compute for each of them the set of isomorphisms mapping $P$ to it.
 These isomorphisms induce isomorphisms on corresponding Riemann-Roch spaces, and this fact allows one to compute the isomorphisms efficiently.
 It is surprising that the algorithm does not use the canonical embedding; the reason is that the embedding based on Weierstrass points leads to better complexity.